 115

 {Examining the particular Nations of Europe.
 We find that the English who are <[?under]> situated in a Climat where the Weather eternally varies. is constantly receiving new Sensations, [?He] is agitated like the Atmosphere in which He exists.
 His Mind is almost Constantly active, Torpor & lassitude of the Mental Faculties are to him rarely Known.
 He is brave proud Honest & hospitable. – The Inhabitants of France seated in a mild & temperate Climat where Nature almost constantly smiles are of a gay & even temper. their Sensibility is matured by the mildness of the Climat.
 They are polished easy light & luxurious – The air of Italy is pure & Climat warm.
-The Inhabitants are Ingenious, subtle & Cowardly – The Climat The Inhabitants of Spain nearer the Sun <seated in a <under a> warmer <sky> Climat.> are hot, fiery & revengeful.
+The Inhabitants are Ingenious, subtle & Cowardly – The Climat The Inhabitants of Spain nearer the Sun <seated <under a> warmer <sky> Climat.> are hot, fiery & revengeful.
 Amorous & inconstant The moors still nearer the Sun are proud <jealous> inhospitable & ferocious.
 The farther we diverge from the temperate Zones towards the South, the more are <the> Noble Faculties of Man cramped or destroyed.
 In Egypt life is

 rather passive than active, nine Months in the Year the body is oppressed by heat & the Soul in a state of Apathy.
 The Egyptian far from being tormented by a restless curiosity, sighs after calm tranquillity.
 Repose to him is Enjoyment.
 Effeminate Indolence is his darling passion & The Sofa of course the most luxurious piece}